About KI Box

 - According to KI’s risk and vulnerability analysis, KI Box can be recommended for information that is not classified as confidential by law or by KI’s internal classification model.

-- Generally speaking, no personal data on researchers or research participants shall be stored in KI Box, as they are considered sensitive data.
+- No personal data on research participants shall be stored in KI Box, as they are considered sensitive data.

 What kind of files must I not upload to KI Box?